 A finance lease is a lease that transfers to the lessee substantially all the risks and rewards incidental to ownership of an asset, whether or not title is eventually transferred.
-At the commencement of the lease term, finance leases are recognised as assets and liabilities in the statement of financial position at the lower of the fair value of the lease item or the present value of the minimum lease payments.
+At the commencement of the lease term, finance leases are recognised as assets and liabilities in the statement of financial position at the lower of the fair value of the leased item or the present value of the minimum lease payments.
 The finance charge is charged to the surplus or deficit over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability.
 The amount recognised as an asset is depreciated over its useful life.
 If there is no certainty as to whether the Council will obtain ownership at the end of the lease term, the asset is fully depreciated over the shorter of the lease term and its useful life.

-2015/16 e) Finance Lease 2016/17
+2015/2016 \$'000 NOTE 25 E. FINANCE LEASES 2016/2017 \$'000

-\$(000's) Repayable: \$(000's)
+Repayable:

 3 Within 1 year 3

-6 Within 1-2 years 3
+6 Within 1 - 2 years 3

-- Within 2-5 years 0
+- Within 2 - 5 years -

 6 3

-9 Total Finance Leases 6
+9 Total finance leases 6